More than half of American workers — roughly 55 million — don’t have access to a retirement savings plan on the job.

 Other workers appreciate how easily they can access funds in a myRA.
 “With a myRA, I can touch my money if I need to,” said Shana Muhammad, 31, who manages one of Glen’s Garden Market’s two locations and saves $100 a month in her myRA.

-Despite the good reviews by early adopters and support from the financial industry, myRAs are a drop in the bucket compared to the $4.7 trillion invested in private employer-sponsored 401(k) plans.
+Despite the good reviews by early adopters, myRAs are a drop in the bucket compared to the $4.7 trillion invested in private employer-sponsored 401(k) plans.

 The burdens of sponsoring 401(k) plans have deterred many small businesses from offering them.
 A majority of small-business owners said they felt overwhelmed by the number of plan options, administration requirements and fiduciary responsibilities, according to a 2013 survey by the U.S. Government Accountability Office.